Not another retreat.

 I want to help you create a more meaningful connection to the practice - both on and off your yoga mat.

-White number one on a dark circle background
+White number two inside a dark circle background.

 To move your practice beyond the postures.